-Thus far, quite a few published NMAs have applied a Bayesian method, which offered more flexibility for statistical modelling than traditional methods.
-However, Bayesian method has been criticised for its subjectivity introduced by the choice of a prior distribution.
-Different prior distributions can be used which can generate different results, and therefore a sensitivity analysis is always required.
-There are also practical difficulties in the implementation of Bayesian methodology due to its mathematical complexity.
+Thus far, quite a few published NMAs have applied a Bayesian method has been criticised for its subjectivity introduced by the choice of a prior distribution Bayesian method, which offered more flexibility for prior distributions can be used which can generate Q different results, and therefore a sensitivity analysis is always required.
+There are also practical difficulties in the implementation of Bayesian methodology due to re its mathematical complexity.
 Further work is needed to resolve this difficulty, particularly when computing large hierarchical models with extremely large number of parameters.